Bruscon/Drifter-Evolver/README.md

 ## Installation

-I dont recommend that anyone tries to install this themselves.
-But if you do, maybe this will help:
+I dont recommend that anyone tries to install this.
+It will only bring you pain.
+If you foolishly choose to ignore this warning, maybe this will help lessen the suffering:

-1. You’ll need anaconda set up.
+1. You’ll need an anaconda environment set up.
 You’ll also need a number of libraries installed, including:
   * Pygame
   * Pymunk
   * PyBox2D